 How online English teaching works:

 I use Zoom.
 I think most people are familiar with this app now!
 It’s a free download.
 I’ll send you a lesson link, and all you have to do is click on it.
 I try to make the students’ participation in the lesson as active as possible.
-No one wants to listen to a talking head for an hour.
+They will never have to sit silently and listen to me talk for an hour.
 They are encouraged to volunteer their answers, either by speaking directly to the class, or by annotating my screen.
-Where appropriate, lessons are recorded and a copy of the recording is sent to the student.
+All lessons are recorded, and a copy of the recording is sent to the student and their parents.

 Screen sharing during Zoom lesson